-Looking for easy coconut candy recipe?
+Looking for easy coconut based candy recipe?
 By easy I mean something that does not required overly specialized or hard to find ingredients and something that does not require high cooking skills or techniques.

 Well, if you are looking for one such candy recipe, you have come to the right place!
 This coconut candy recipe is literally no fail because it is so straightforward, and so long as you follow the measurement given and the cooking steps, its almost impossible to get it wrong.